nograx/ioBroker.zendure-solarflow/README.md

 ### 1.3.1-alpha.0 (2024-03-29)

 - Fix energyWh, energyWhMax and SOC in calculations if "Low Voltage Check" is not used, it will set the caluclation soc to 0 if minSoc (discharge limit) is reached.
+- Fix missleading title in settings 'Username' to 'E-Mail'
+- Add calculation states for solar input 1 & 2

 ### 1.3.0 (2024-03-26)